Towards Robust Speech Deepfake Detection via Human-Inspired Reasoning: Methodology

 \subsection{Binary classification and CoT SFT training}

 Despite strong overall performance, LLMs and LALMs often show weak zero-shot and few-shot results on new tasks, including SDD~\cite{gu2025allm4add}.
 Following this observation, we begin with SFT using LoRA applied to all linear projections of the LLM backbone.
 We use SALMONN~\cite{tang2023salmonn}, which combines Whisper~\cite{radford2023robust} and BEATS~\cite{chen2022beats} audio encoders with a Q-Former~\cite{li2023blip} adapter connected to the Vicuna-7B/13B~\cite{vicuna2023} LLM.
 The model receives concatenated audio features and textual instructions and is trained with cross-entropy loss on completion tokens only (prompt tokens are masked).
 For comparison, we also evaluate a strong conventional Wav2Vec2-AASIST~\cite{tak2022automatic} SDD model.
-For \textbf{hard-label SFT}, the model is trained on the \texttt{Train-1-HL}, \texttt{Train-2-HL}, or their combination to output a binary answer (``\texttt{Final Answer: Real}'' or ``\texttt{Final Answer: Fake}'').
-For \textbf{CoT SFT}, the model is trained on the \texttt{Train-2-R} to produce structured output in the following format: \begin{quote} \texttt{<think>...</think>}\\ \texttt{<reasons>[...]</reasons>}\\ \texttt{<answer>Real/Fake</answer>}, \end{quote} where \texttt{<think>} holds the free-form reasoning trace, \texttt{<reasons>} lists detected cues from the annotation taxonomy (Listing~\ref{list:reasons}), and \texttt{<answer>} gives the final binary prediction.
+For \textbf{hard-label SFT}, the model is trained on the \texttt{Train-1-HL}, \texttt{Train-2-HL}, or their combination to output a binary answer (``\texttt{Final Answer: Real}'' or ``\texttt{Final Answer: Fake}''), {resembling ALLM4ADD's approach.} For \textbf{CoT SFT}, the model is trained on the \texttt{Train-2-R} to produce structured output in the following format: \begin{quote} \texttt{<think>...</think>}\\ \texttt{<reasons>[...]</reasons>}\\ \texttt{<answer>Real/Fake</answer>}, \end{quote} where \texttt{<think>} holds the free-form reasoning trace, \texttt{<reasons>} lists detected cues from the annotation taxonomy (Listing~\ref{list:reasons}), and \texttt{<answer>} gives the final binary prediction.

 Two initialization strategies are explored: (i)~fine-tuning from the base (vanilla) LALM, and (ii)~fine-tuning from a hard-label SFT checkpoint.
-In both cases, the model is trained to generate the full structured output, including the reasoning trace, the list of detected artifact categories, and the binary prediction.
+In both cases, the model is trained to generate the full structured output, including the reasoning trace, the list of detected artifact categories, and the binary prediction. {Incorrectly annotated samples were excluded from CoT due to the unreliability.}

-SALMONN-7B was fine-tuned using LoRA with rank $8-128$, $\alpha=16-256$, and dropout $0.2$.
+SALMONN-7B was fine-tuned using LoRA with rank $128$, $\alpha=256$, and dropout $0.2$.
 The learning rate started at $10^{-6}$ with a $5000$-step warm-up, reached $10^{-4}$, and decayed to $10^{-5}$.
-The audio was cut or padded to a fixed length.
+Audio was cropped or padded to 10s.
+GRPO weights were set to 0.2/0.7/0.1 for format/class/judge predictions, respectively.